Rembold-Bridge-master/Wk3_PairAssignments/README.md

-# Wk3_PairAssignments
+# Week 3 Pair Programming Problems and Templates

-Pair programming problems for Week 3 on interactivity and animations
+Within this repository are pair programming problems and starting templates for week 2.
+Each problem is described in a website [here]() and then a python (.py) file to serve as a template to get started is located in this repository.